victordomingos/The-No-Title-Tech-Blog/src/content/articles/2019/2019-10-30_get_started_with_git.md

 ### Creating a new local repository from an existing folder

 If you already have in your computer a folder that you want to transform into a repository, that's also possible.
 First, you need to initialize the repository with `git init` and then add all of its content `git add .` (this command adds all the content of the current folder into the staging area).
-The `git commit` command, which we will show in in a section below, will save that initial repository state.
+The `git commit` command, which we will show in a section below, will save that initial repository state.